-What do some teams outperform others?
-Why does the sum total equal more than the parts?
+So we wanted to explore why some teams outperform others, and why the sum total equals more than the parts.
 For many, the answer refers to the ‘team culture’.
 But what exactly does this mean?
 And more importantly, how can you best develop it within your team?

 A BAND OF BROTHERS

 This year has been described by many as the year of 'the underdogs' (think Leicester City, Iceland and Wales punching well above their weight).
 Many have attributed their success to their team culture, often describing the players as a 'band of brothers'.
 But what drives individuals to come together as a team?

 Leading researchers explain organisational culture as ‘shared values, beliefs, expectations, and practices across the members a group’.
 Culture is defined as something everyone feels, but cannot see; existing as an unspoken understanding of ‘how we do things around here’.
 Sport specific studies and reviews show this can include traditions, rituals or symbols unique to the specific team.

 For elite sport teams, where performance excellence is a key element for success, a high performing culture is built through team values beliefs and practices.
 Culture has shown to be important for nurturing optimal performance in Olympic teams.
 Specifically, being adaptable and managing conflict as a team have been demonstrated to help improve team performance.

 It is shown that the adaptive qualities of being open to new learning and flexible to change prevent performance stagnation.
 Conflict, which inevitably happens, can be managed to enhance growth and creativity, problem solving and have positive effects on team effectiveness.

 The Secret To Developing A Successful Culture